conda/rattler/py-rattler/docs/index.md

 ```

 Py-rattler provides friendly high level functions to download dependencies and create environments.
-This is done through for instance the `solve` and `install` functions.
+The `solve` and `install` functions are excellent examples of such high-level functions.

 ## What is conda & conda-forge?